fujaba/fulibScenarios/src/test/scenarios/shop/WebStore/SupplyArrives.md

 // We call addToStore on WHService with newLotId "lot1" from value of lotId.
-We call addToStore on WHService with newLotId "lot1" and with newProductName "Cloud Sneakers" and with newLotSize 20 and with theWarehouse Warehouse51. // we need access to attributes.
+We call addToStore on WHService with newLotId "lot1" and with newProductName "Cloud Sneakers" and with newLotSize 20 and with theWarehouse theWarehouse of WHService.

 // AddToStore creates Lot newLot with id "lot1" from newLotId.
 AddToStore creates Lot.